dschnare/jekyll-tools/README.md

     # Sequence of files to copy (can be glob patterns)
 ```

-If a copy target contains `**/` then you can optionally preserve all recursively matched directories when copying.
+If an include glob pattern contains `**/` then you can optionally preserve all recursively matched directories when copying.

 Example: